 Vessels designed and built to the requirements in this Chapter are intended to have a structural fatigue life of not less than 25 years.
 Where a vessel's design calls for a fatigue life in excess of the minimum design fatigue life of 25 years, the optional class notation FL (year) will be assigned at the request of the applicant.
-This optional notation is eligible, provided the excess design fatigue life is verified to be in compliance with the criteria in the Common Structural Rules for Oil Tankers, Appendix C - Fatigue Strength Assessment.
+This optional notation is eligible, provided the excess design fatigue life is verified to be in compliance with the criteria in Appendix 1 of Part 5C, Chapter 1 of the Steel Vessel Rules, "Fatigue Strength Assessment of Tankers".
 Only one design fatigue life value is published for the entire structural system.
 Where differing design fatigue life values are intended for different structural elements within the vessel, the (year) refers to the least of the varying target lives.
 The 'design fatigue life' refers to the target value set by the applicant, not the value calculated in the analysis.

-The notation FL (year) denotes the design fatigue life assessed according to Appendix C is greater than the minimum design fatigue life of 25 years.
+The notation FL (year) denotes the design fatigue life assessed according to Appendix 1 is greater than the minimum design fatigue life of 25 years.
 The (year) refers to the fatigue life equal to 30 years or more (in 5-year increments) as specified by the applicant.
 The fatigue life will be identified in the Record by the notation FL (year); e.g., FL(30) if the minimum design fatigue life assessed is 30 years.